SkillsUnion/tamkeen-cloud/0-welcome-to-cloud/3-required-hardware-software.md

 This document outlines required software for this program.
 Please install this software before starting the course unless instructed otherwise.

-## Complete Fundamentals setup

-1. Please install the latest version of Windows or MacOS that your computer supports.
-2. If you haven't already, please obtain and install <a href="https://github.com/SkillsUnion/tamkeen-cloud/blob/main/logistics/required-hardware.md" target="_blank">Fundamentals required hardware, software and accounts</a>.

 ## \[Windows Only] Install Windows-specific software

 ### Install and setup Windows Subsystem for Linux (WSL)